WD33C93 and compatible SCSI controllers

 Undocumented stuff

 The WD33C93B firmware implements a few undocumented commands which are not present in the WD33C93A.
-Most of these set the SCSI Status register to the issued command code or'd with 0x10.
+Most of these perform an unknown operation and then set the SCSI Status register to the issued command code or'd with 0x10.

 WD33C93B internal registers